VincentWei/minigui-docs/user-manual/MiniGUIUserManualFeatureList.md

 1. Mature multi-window mechanism and messaging mechanism.
 1. Support for dialog box and message box.
 1. Other GUI elements, including menu, acceleration key, caret, timer, etc.
-1. Support for non-rectangular windows[^4], such as main window with round corners, irregular window and control.
+1. Support for non-rectangular windows, such as main window with round corners, irregular window and control.
 1. Support for transparent controls.
-1. Double buffered main window[^5].
+1. Double buffered main window.
 When a MiniGUI main window has double buffer, you can get the rendering result of the main window in your own buffer.
 By using double buffer technology, you can use an advance 2D graphics interface (mGPlus) or 3D rendering library (OpenGL ES) to get the 3D user experience easily.

 ### Controls/Widgets